-A coming of age story, Jack heads off to Iraq to find redemption and make the ultimate sacrifice.
+A coming-of-age story, Jack heads off to Iraq to find redemption and make the ultimate sacrifice.

-Best Nonfiction Books About The South
+Nonfiction Books About The South

 The Last Castle isn’t just your MTV cribs type of story, though.
 There is romance, financial hardship, and of course, a plethora of births and pre-mature deaths.

-They and members of their family shared their wealth and aimed to make society better with their progressive values.
+They and members of their families shared their wealth and aimed to make society better with their progressive values.

 Although this is a nonfiction book set in the south, catch a glimpse of New York socialites, Newport homes, and Parisian life.

-Fired from her job as a milliner because of her race, Jo begins to secretly write a column for a newspaper challenging societies ideals.
+Fired from her job as a milliner because of her race, Jo begins to secretly write a column for a newspaper challenging society’s ideals.
 She becomes the voice of the modern independent woman in the South.

 This story is also about Jo’s journey of finding herself, learning about her past, and sticking by her family and what she believes, no matter the consequences.

-More Southern Authors
+More Famous Southern Authors & Writers

 Which Southern Books Will You Read Next?